FraMan97/prometis/README.md

 * **Path Traversal Protection:** The file download API is secured against path traversal attacks, ensuring a user cannot be tricked into overwriting system files.

+* **DoS Protection (Rate Limiting):** Strict rate limits are enforced on both the Discovery Server and client P2P endpoints to prevent spam, resource exhaustion and abuse.

 ---